wenzhixin/bootstrap-table/site/docs/api/table-options.md

 - **Detail:**

-  Set `true` to show a toogle all checkbox within the columns option/dropdown.
+  Set `true` to show a toggle all checkbox within the columns option/dropdown.

 - **Default:** `false`